SAMMISolutions/docs/doc_posts/_getting-started/your-first-button.md

    - You will see the button in SAMMI Panel blink, just like when you manually pressed it with your mouse earlier.
    - SAMMI will respond back with `Hello World` message in your Twitch Chat.

-{% include video.html w="75" src="trigger_button_chat.mp4" alt="Trigger button via chat" %}
+{% include video.html w="75" src="trigger_button_event_trigger.mp4" alt="Trigger button via a set Twitch Chat Trigger with SAMMI Panel on the side showing it's been pressed automatically" %}

-WIP vvv

 Now you have learned how to create a button, add a command and trigger it via Twitch chat!
 You can find more information about the individual components, commands and triggers in the next sections of the documentation.